ousmanebarry/typeracer-bot/README.md

 ## Author

-* This project was made by me. iT is one of my first few Python projects so I will add more functionalities to this bot as time goes on
+* This project was made by me.
+It is one of my first few Python projects so I will add more functionalities to this bot as time goes on